 Exploring London [walking tours of different areas]

 This 2-hour walk explores the streets of Bloomsbury, one of London’s most literary quarters.
-Starting outside the British Museum, we’ll visit the heartland of the Bloomsbury Group, and see the places associated with the Bloomsbury Group, George Orwell, T S Eliot and W B Yeats, and walk one of the best preserved Georgian streets in London before pausing outside the moving Foundling Museum, where, heartbreakingly, babies and young children were taken by mothers no longer able to look after them.
+Starting outside the British Museum, we’ll visit the heartland of the Bloomsbury Group, and see the places associated with George Orwell, T S Eliot and W B Yeats.
+We’ll walk one of the best preserved Georgian streets in London before pausing outside the moving Foundling Museum, where young children were taken by mothers no longer able to look after them.
 We’ll also see one of the last surviving houses that Charles Dickens lived in, and the church where Ted Hughes married Sylvia Plath.

 This 2-hour walk takes you through the pulsing heart of the City of London, one of our most historic quarters yet also a place where the glass skyscrapers are in a race to the sky.
 The City was founded 2000 years ago by the Romans whose life here can still be traced.
 Since then it has had pretty much everything thrown at it – plague has stalked it streets, fires have swept away its buildings and bombs have rained down from the sky.
 And yet it has always managed to survive and emerge even stronger.
 Today of course it’s a world-leading financial centre.